mikegasche/grails/dbunit-operator/README.md

 > ⚠️ **Note:** This repository is out-of-date, as Grails is now considered old technology.
 > For fast, lightweight, and modern Java web development, check out [autumo BeetRoot](https://github.com/autumoswitzerland/autumo-beetroot).

-The Dbunit-Operator integrates effortless and appropriate within DataSources configuration and helps to create initial data within database through *BootStrap.groovy* with help of DbUnit [http://dbunit.sourceforge.net/].
+The Dbunit-Operator integrates effortless and appropriate within DataSources configuration and helps to create initial data within database through *BootStrap.groovy* with help of [DbUnit](http://dbunit.sourceforge.net).
 Different DbUnit dataset files (Flat or Structured XML) and DbUnit operations (CLEAN_INSERT, UPDATE, etc.) can be specified for different environments.
 Furthermore, the DbUnit-Operator provides a simple test case *DbUnitTestCase* (derived from GroovyTestCase) to create jUnit/DbUnit-Integration-Tests with separate test dataset files.

 # jUnit/DbUnit Testing

 To create DbUnit test cases create a groovy class named '<name-of-tests>Tests.groovy' in the *test/integration* directory and derive it from the groovy class *DbUnitTestCase* or execute the following plugin script:

 ```
 grails create-dbunit-test
 ```